Cigarette: Smokers

 The harm from smoking comes from the many toxic chemicals in the natural tobacco leaf and those formed in smoke from burning tobacco.
-A 2024 study estimated that each cigarette reduces life expectancy by 20 minutes.
+A 2024 study estimated that each cigarette reduces life expectancy by 20 minutes, while other studies estimate that each one reduces life expectancy by about 11 minutes on average.
 Humans continue to smoke because nicotine, the primary psychoactive chemical in cigarettes, is highly addictive.
-Cigarettes, like narcotics, have been described as "strategically addictive", with the addictive properties being a core component of the business strategy.
+Cigarettes, like narcotics, have been described as "strategically addictive", with their addictive properties being a core component of the business strategy.
 About half of smokers die from a smoking-related cause.
 Smoking harms nearly every organ of the body.
 Smoking leads most commonly to diseases affecting the heart, liver, and lungs, being a major risk factor for heart attacks, strokes, chronic obstructive pulmonary disease (COPD) (including emphysema and chronic bronchitis), and cancer (particularly lung cancer, cancers of the larynx and mouth, and pancreatic cancer).
 It also causes peripheral vascular disease and hypertension.
 The incidence of erectile dysfunction is approximately 85 percent higher in men who smoke compared to men who do not smoke.
 Children born to women who smoke during pregnancy are at higher risk of congenital disorders, cancer, respiratory disease, and sudden death.
-On average, each cigarette smoked is estimated to shorten life by 11 minutes.
-Starting smoking earlier in life and smoking cigarettes higher in tar increases the risk of these diseases.
-The World Health Organization estimates that tobacco causes 8 million deaths each year as of 2019 and 100 million deaths over the course of the 20th century.
+Starting smoking earlier in life and smoking cigarettes higher in tar content increases the risk of these diseases.
+The World Health Organization estimates that tobacco causes 8 million deaths each year as of 2019 and ultimately caused 100 million deaths over the course of the 20th century.
 Cigarettes produce an aerosol containing over 4,000 chemical compounds, including nicotine, carbon monoxide, acrolein, and oxidant substances.
 Over 70 of these are carcinogens.

 The most important chemical compounds causing cancer are those that produce DNA damage since such damage appears to be the primary underlying cause of cancer.
 Cigarette smoking results in oxidative stress and oxidative DNA damage.
 DNA damage can be estimated by measuring urinary 8-hydroxy-2'-deoxyguanosine (8-OHdG) and 8-oxoguanine DNA glycosylase (OGG1).
 DNA damage was found in a population study to be significantly increased in 250 cigarette smokers compared to 200 non-cigarette smokers.
-Cunningham et al. combined the microgram weight of the compound in the smoke of one cigarette with the known genotoxic effect per microgram to identify the most carcinogenic compounds in cigarette smoke.
-The seven most important carcinogens in tobacco smoke are shown in the table, along with DNA alterations they cause.
+Cunningham et al. combined the microgram weight of each compound in the smoke of one cigarette with the known genotoxic effect of that compound per microgram to identify the most carcinogenic compounds in cigarette smoke.
+The seven most important carcinogens in tobacco smoke are shown in the table below, along with the DNA alterations they cause.